 For the purposes of the HCS, a hazardous chemical means any chemical which is classified as a physical hazard or a health hazard, a simple asphyxiant, combustible dust, pyrophoric gas, or hazard not otherwise classified.

-Physical hazards - a chemical that is classified as posing one of the following hazardous effects:
+Physical hazards - a chemical that is classified as (Click link)

-Health hazard - means a chemical which is classified as posing one of the following hazardous effects:
+Health hazard - means a chemical which is classified as (Click link)

 The criteria for determining whether a chemical is classified as a health hazard are detailed in Appendix A to 1910.1200 -- Health Hazard Criteria.